zktensor/zktensor_subnet/README.md

 python -m pip install -e .
 ```

-# Running Miner
+# Miner

-A miner receives a query from the validator approximately every minute.
+A miner receives public inputs from the validator periodically, inference AI model and produce the zk proof with its output.

 ## Prerequisites